getify/You-Dont-Know-JS/es6 & beyond/ch7.md

 Object.getOwnPropertySymbols( o );	// [Symbol(c)]
 ```

-The `[[Enumerate]]` algorithm (ES6 specification, section 9.1.11) produces only enumerable properties, from the target object and its `[[Prototype]]` chain, and is used by both `Reflect.enumerate(..)` and `for..in`.
+On the other hand, the `[[Enumerate]]` algorithm (ES6 specification, section 9.1.11) produces only enumerable properties, from the target object as well as its `[[Prototype]]` chain.
+It is used by both `Reflect.enumerate(..)` and `for..in`.
 The observable ordering is implementation dependent and not controlled by the specification.

-By contrast, `Object.keys(..)` invokes the `[[OwnPropertyKeys]]` algorithm to get the list of all owned keys, regardless of enumerability.
+By contrast, `Object.keys(..)` invokes the `[[OwnPropertyKeys]]` algorithm to get a list of all owned keys.
 However, it filters out non-enumerable properties and then reorders the list to match legacy implementation dependent behavior, specifically with `JSON.stringify(..)` and `for..in`.
-So, by extension the ordering also matches that of `Reflect.enumerate(..)`.
+So, by extension the ordering *also* matches that of `Reflect.enumerate(..)`.

-In other words, all four mechanisms will produce the same implementation dependent ordering, though they technically get there in different ways.
-You will typically see the following ordering behavior (though the ordering shown is not strictly required, except that they all match):
+In other words, all four mechanisms (`Reflect.enumerate(..)`, `Object.keys(..)`, `for..in`, and `JSON.stringify(..)`) will  match with the same implementation dependent ordering, though they technically get there in different ways.

+Implementations are allowed to match these four to the ordering of `[[OwnPropertyKeys]]`, but are not required to.
+Nevertheless, you will likely observe the following ordering behavior from them:

 ```js
 var o = { a: 1, b: 2 };